AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

   - Windows LM (DES-based) hashes and
   - DES-based tripcodes

-Jack the Ripper uses three types of password attacks, these are:
+John the Ripper uses three types of password attacks, these are:
   - Dictionary Attacks
   - Brute Force Attacks
   - And my favourite - Rainbow Tables
 Which I picture look a bit like this..
 (CLICK)
 But I’ll let Harry go into further details about these.

 ## Thursday

-Thursday I worked 9am-5:30pm
+  - Thursday I worked 9am-5:30pm.
+  - Migrated website over to new Domain.
+# **LINK DOMAIN MIGRATION HERE**

 ## **Friday, 22/02/2018 - INDIVIDUAL¶**
-**((real world test, what I’ve tried, what has failed, Real world test is all that needs to be done otherwise the later needs both done.
-Include Artifacts.
-Do not provide Personally Identifiable Information on personal website.
-))**
-OPTION 1: Own a vulnerable machine of your choice

-VulnHub (see resources below)
-HTB - Retired
-Cyber Security Challenge Australia - in-a-box TryHackMe (one of the boxes)
-Any other boot 2 root images you find (please reach out if you are unsure) AND / OR

-OPTION 2: Register to the real-world test program
+**Pentesting Part 2 - Authorised to test the real-website**

 Reminder: the journey is always greater than the destination Students are expected to be able to explain: